Frist Student Service Award

 The University of Mississippi is seeking nominations of faculty and staff who deserve special recognition for rendering outstanding service to students.

-The awards recognize one faculty member and one staff member for going the extra mile in unwavering dedication to students.
+The award recognizes one faculty member and one staff member for going the extra mile in unwavering dedication and service to students.
+Examples of exemplary service include student guidance and mentorship above and beyond those expected of faculty and staff as part of their job responsibilities.
 Any full-time faculty or staff member, except previous winners, is eligible for the award, which includes a $1,000 prize and a plaque.

 Nominations may be submitted using an online form.
 The nomination narrative should differentiate between obligation and service by citing specific examples in which the person being nominated has gone beyond the call of duty to help a student or group of students.
 Past nominations are also considered.

 All nominees are notified that they have been so honored, and a campus committee appointed by the chancellor chooses the two winners.
-Awards are to be presented May 9 at UM's spring Commencement.
+Awards are to be presented at the university's spring Commencement.

-Past winners of the Frist Award include current faculty members Aileen Ajootian, Don Cole, Charles Eagles, Ellen Meacham, Terry Panhorst, Ken Sufka and Eric Weber; and current staff members Thelma Curry, Dewey Knight, Ginger Patterson, Thomas J. Reardon, Valeria Ross, Marc Showalter and Linda Spargo.
+Past winners of the Frist Award include current faculty members Michael Barnett, Kerri Scott, Robert Brown, Donald Dyer, Luca Bombelli, Denis Goulet, Aileen Ajootian, Ellen Meacham, Ken Sufka and David Wilson; and current staff members Ryan Upshaw, Cindy May, Carol Forsythe, Amy Saxton, Thelma Curry, Dewey Knight, Valeria Ross, Marc Showalter, Linda Spargo, and Patricia Treloar.

 The Frist Student Service Awards were established with a $50,000 gift from the late Dr. Thomas F. Frist of Nashville, a 1930 UM graduate.